change-hi/change-hi.github.io/morea/data-wrangling/module-data-wrangling.md

 morea_sort_order: 56
 ---

-This workshop will be an introduction to understanding how to utilize Jupyter Notebooks to create reproducible computational workflows.
+How to utilize Jupyter Notebooks to create reproducible computational workflows.